nikhil9066/KaggleHANA/README.md

-# Kaggle to SAP HANA ETL Pipeline
+# Cloud-Based Data Migration Pipeline: Kaggle to SAP HANA/S/4HANA

+A comprehensive, enterprise-grade **data migration and ETL solution** demonstrating real-world patterns for migrating external data sources into SAP ecosystems.
+This project showcases how to build production-ready data pipelines that can be extended to various SAP platforms including SAP HANA Cloud, SAP S/4HANA, and SAP BTP.

+## 🎯 Project Overview

+This pipeline demonstrates modern cloud data migration patterns by:
-An advanced, production-ready ETL (Extract, Transform, Load) pipeline that fetches S&P 500 stock data from Kaggle and loads it into SAP HANA Cloud database.
+- **Extracting** S&P 500 stock data from Kaggle (619,040+ records)
+- **Transforming** raw data with validation, cleaning, and enrichment
+- **Loading** into SAP HANA Cloud with incremental updates
+- **Monitoring** execution with detailed metrics and logging

+### Real-World Use Cases
+- **Financial Services**: Migrate market data into SAP for analytics
+- **Enterprise Data Integration**: Connect external APIs to SAP S/4HANA
+- **Cloud Migration**: Demonstrate data pipeline architecture for SAP BTP
+- **Data Lake to S/4HANA**: Pattern for moving data from cloud storage to SAP systems

 ## Features